 - headache that changes your vision, balance, and ability to move your arms and legs

-You should also make an appointment to see your doctor if your headache is less severe but causing symptoms that are interfering with your everyday life.
+You should also make an appointment to see your doctor if your headache is less severe but causes symptoms that interfere with your everyday life.

-Your doctor will attempt to identify and treat any underlying causes.
-For example, your doctor will order a blood test to determine the amount of thyroid hormone in your blood if hypothyroidism is suspected.
-And they can prescribe medications to enhance your hormone levels if your levels are low.
+Your doctor will try to identify and treat any underlying causes.
+For example, they may order a blood test to determine the amount of thyroid hormone in your blood if they suspect hypothyroidism is causing your symptoms.
+They can also prescribe medications to enhance your hormone levels if they’re low.

-Prolonged loss of appetite can affect your overall health because you may not be taking in enough calories for your body to function properly.
-You can keep your energy levels up by maximizing the amount of calories in the foods you can eat.
-Try high-protein meal replacement drinks or incorporate more proteins into your diet with foods such as peanut butter, eggs, or chicken.
+Prolonged loss of appetite can affect your overall health.
+You may not be taking in enough calories for your body to function properly.
+Keep your energy levels up by maximizing the amount of calories in the foods you can eat.
+Try high-protein meal replacement drinks or incorporate more proteins into your diet with foods such as peanut butter, eggs, and chicken.

-You should drink fluids, such as water, between meals to reduce your risk for dehydration.
+You should drink fluids such as water between meals to reduce your risk of dehydration.
 However, avoid drinking too many fluids with your meals.
-This can fill you up faster and prevent you from taking in needed calories.
+Doing so can fill you up faster and prevent you from taking in needed calories.

-While you can’t always prevent headache and loss of appetite, leading a healthy lifestyle can help.
+You can’t always prevent headache and loss of appetite, but leading a healthy lifestyle can help.
 This includes getting plenty of rest on a daily basis and eating nutritious foods such as lean proteins, fruits, and vegetables.

-Taking frequent stretch breaks at work or school can help reduce muscle tension that leads to headache as well as anxiety.
-Seeking counseling may help if your symptoms are related to intense stress.
+Taking frequent stretch breaks at work or school can help reduce muscle tension that leads to headaches as well as anxiety.
+Counseling may help if your symptoms are related to intense stress.